 The building’s design got its inspiration mainly from prominent early Islamic architecture.
 For example, Iraq’s 9th Century Great Mosque of Samarra.
 The mosque is a World Heritage Site that once was the world’s largest mosque.

-Like this mosque, Burj Khalifa tower rises from its foundation in a spiral pattern, with 27 setbacks that decrease in cross-section as the skyscraper rises.
+Like this mosque, the Burj Khalifa tower rises from its foundation in a spiral pattern, with 27 setbacks that decrease in cross-section as the skyscraper rises.
 This design form stunning outdoor terraces, with the central core emerging and forming a finishing spire at the top.

 The Burj Khalifa is designed to also look like a desert flower blooming, which is an apt metaphor for Dubai itself.
 The city has grown rapidly from a small village into one of the most modern and cosmopolitan cities in the world.
 In just a few short years, it has become a global center for business and tourism.